RobTillaart/FunctionGenerator/README.md

 To maximize signal quality one has to apply all (or most) processor power to calculate new values over and over again to get enough resolution.
-In practice the generator is useful for (very) low frequencies, think 0.01 - 25 Hz, depending on waveform and processor.
+In practice the generator is useful for (very) low frequencies, think 0.01 - 25 Hz, depending on waveform and processor (see indication below).
-This range need to be verified.

 Note: this class generates float values, performance wise this can be optimized, to achieve higher speeds at cost of accuracy / precision.